GJBoth/DeePyMoD_SBL/notes/paper/paper.md

 ## Sparse Bayesian learning

+Sparse Bayesian learning was introduced by Tipping et al in his 2003 article xxx, mainly as a method to speed up SVM calculations.
+We shortly reiterate it here as

 We define our hierarchical Bayesian model as follows,
 $$
 p(\mathbf{y}\mid \mathbf{w}, \beta) = \mathcal{N}(\mathbf{w} \mid \mathbf{\Phi}\mathbf{w}, \beta^{-1})